danibarna/floodGAM/data/processed-data/gamfelt/README.md

 </h1>

 This folder contains the annual maxima and catchment descriptors for the `gamfelt` dataset.
-We summarize the dataset below.
+We summarize some properties of the dataset below.

 ## File structure